jacobvarner/hoops-jacobvarner/_posts/2020-11-22-2020-2021-sec-basketball-team-previews-south-carolina-gamecocks.md

 South Carolina originally had two high school guys committed to play, but one of the three stars decided not to enroll this year.
 The Gamecocks are left with just Ja'Von Benson who will most likely be towards the end of the bench but could provide needed depth, especially in a year that will likely be affected by COVID.

-The key newcomer for the Gamecocks is definitely North Carolina transfer Seventh Woods.
+The key newcomer for the Gamecocks is North Carolina transfer Seventh Woods.
 Woods never really made it into the main rotation at North Carolina because of the talent level that the Tarheels almost always have, but he is a former 4-star, top-50 prospect and had a year to learn South Carolina's system last season while he sat out due to the transfer.
 He will be the only senior on the team and should provide good depth in the backcourt right behind Jermaine Cousinard at the point guard spot.
 If Woods can be a key player for the Gamecocks, they will have a better shot at finishing higher amongst the middle of the pack SEC teams.

 ![South Carolina Newcomers][image2]